jugshaurya/showcase/mdx-blogs/gatsby.md

 }
 ```

-- gatsby config file only accepts certain keys so can't just put your defined key there. the ex- data key is not allowed whereas site metadata is allowed because of gatsby internal plugin for SEO(so get more graphql files by installing more and more plugins!).
+- gatsby config file only accepts certain keys so can't just put your defined key there. the ex- data key is not allowed whereas siteMetaData is allowed because of gatsby internal plugin for SEO(so get more graphql files by installing more and more plugins!).
 - `<StaticQuery query={query} render={(data)=>{return (JSX using data)}}/>, useStaticQuery(graphql`query`)`
 - render={function} is render-props concept
 - `pageQuery` is a concept of exporting a graphql query from a page component and accessing data via props passed to page component, `no` separate hook or component like `<PageQuery/> exist`.